VIII Work Road Safety Week: we reinforce the commitment to sustainable mobility

 By age, the most affected groups are between 36 and 55 years, with a total of 3,538 cases.
 The 36 to 45 age group concentrates 1,812 files, closely followed by the 46 to 55 age group, with 1,726.
 That is, those who, due to their age, are in full professional activity are more exposed to road risks.

-If you examine the degree of injury, 97.8% of the cases were mild (6,678 files).
+If the degree of injury is examined, 97.8% of the cases were minor (6,678 files).
 There were also 49 cases of serious injuries, 4 very serious and 34 deaths.

-70% of the cases, 4,764, correspond to accidents that occurred while going to or returning from work, that is, they are accidents in itinere, while 1,850 took place during the work day.
+70% of the cases, 4,764, correspond to accidents that occurred while going to or returning from work, that is, they are itinere accidents, while 1,850 took place during the work day.

 ¿Que te ha parecido el contenido?